Kyla's Diary - Chapter 1: The Incident

 The Data Integrity officers were stationed between the two groups.

-The whole thing was transmitted to the Council chamber.
+The entire confrontation was transmitted to the Council chamber.

-This was the darkest day in the history of Helios: the Incident.
-The first time violence overtook reason aboard.
+What followed would be remembered as the darkest day in the history of Helios: the Incident, the first time violence overtook reason aboard.

 “This is a good place to stop,” said Instructor Mendez.
 “We still have some time for questions.
 Anyone?”